Savannah College of Art and Design

-Savannah College of Art and Design (SCAD) is a private nonprofit art school with locations in Savannah, Georgia; Atlanta, Georgia; and Lacoste, France.

-Founded in 1978 to provide degrees in programs not yet offered in the southeast of the United States, the university now operates two locations in Georgia, a degree-granting online education program, and a study abroad location in Lacoste, France.
-The university enrolls more than 14,000 students from across the United States and around the world with international students comprising up to 17 percent of the student population.
+Savannah College of Art and Design (SCAD) is a private art school with locations in Savannah and Atlanta, Georgia, United States, and Lacoste, France.
+It was founded in 1978 to provide degrees in programs not then offered in the southeast United States and to create a specialized professional art college to attract students from throughout the United States and abroad.
+The university enrolls more than 17,000 students from across the United States and around the world with international students comprising up to 25.4 percent of the student population.
 SCAD is accredited by the Southern Association of Colleges and Schools Commission on Colleges and other professional accrediting bodies.

 History

 Richard G. Rowan, Paula S. Wallace, May L. Poetter and Paul E. Poetter legally incorporated the Savannah College of Art and Design September 29, 1978.
 In September 1979, the university first began offering classes with four staff members, seven faculty members, and 71 students.
 Initially, the school offered eight majors: ceramics, graphic design, historic preservation, textile design, interior design, painting, photography, and printmaking.
 In May 1981, the first graduate received a degree.
 The following year, the first graduating class received degrees.
 In 1982, the enrollment grew to more than 500 students, then to 1,000 in 1986, and 2,000 in 1989.
 In 2014, the university enrolled more than 11,000 students.

 In the late 1980s and early 1990s, a rash of faculty suicides prompted a nervous reaction from school administrators.
 The unrest led a competing art school to open downtown, igniting an "all-out war."

 Student unrest grew in the early 1990s regarding student representation within the school, culminating in 1992 with the detonation of an explosive device at the administration building, and two more later that year, at the Savannah Civic Center.

 SCAD opened a study abroad location in Lacoste, France in 2002 that provides programming for the various academic departments offered by the university's degree-granting locations.
 It launched an online learning program in 2003 that U.S. News & World Report ranks as among the best for bachelor's programs in the nation.
 In 2005 the university opened a location in Midtown Atlanta that merged with the Atlanta College of Art in 2006.
 In September 2010, SCAD opened a Hong Kong location in the Sham Shui Po district.

-Richard Rowan served as president of the college from its inception in 1978 until April 2000, when SCAD's board of trustees promoted him to chancellor.
+Richard Rowan (who was married to Paula Wallace at the time) served as president of the college from its inception in 1978 until April 2000, when SCAD's board of trustees promoted him to chancellor.
 As chancellor, Rowan spent most of his time traveling and recruiting international students and staff.
 In 2001, he resigned the job and left the college.